JGarnica22/PSlab/ATACseq_analysis/README.md

 Afterwards run `annotatePeaks.pl` in your terminal.
 You need to install your genome of use before that in case you do not have it already:
 ````
+#!/bin/bash
 # Check available genomes to download
 perl /home/USER/ATACseq/HOMER/.//configureHomer.pl -list
 # Install your genome
-perl /home/USER/ATACseq/HOMER/.//configureHomer.pl -install <your_genome>
+perl /home/USER/ATACseq/HOMER/.//configureHomer.pl -install mm10
 # Run annotation
 annotatePeaks.pl diffbind_report.bed mm10 -go <dir for GO analysis> > homer_anno2.txt
 ````
 The first two arguments, the peak file and genome, are required, and must be the first two arguments. `annotatePeaks.pl` also offers annotation enrichment analysis by specifying `-go GO output directory`.

-Finally, you can import `annotatePeak.pl` data again into R and merge with differential analysis report.
+Finally, you can import `annotatePeak.pl` data again into R and merge it with differential analysis report.
 ````
 anno <- read.table("data/homer_anno.txt",
                    header = T,